HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 (Released 16 October 2020, Luminelle)

-ALLMUSIC: "Throughout Someone New, on top of its hypnotic mix of the strange and familiar, (Canadian musician Helena Deland's) vulnerable voice helps make her self-conscious, searching commentaries all the more engrossing."
+Allmusic: "Throughout Someone New, on top of its hypnotic mix of the strange and familiar, Deland's vulnerable voice helps make her self-conscious, searching commentaries all the more engrossing."

 Exclaim!: "Like a parcel of breakup roses compressed into a confetti cannon, Helena Deland's debut album is explosive, belaboured and totally intoxicating."